meant-ion/TuringMod/README.md

 	- freegame cmd, tells about free games from epic games store (!epicfree ?)

 	- (MAJOR MAYBE) have !exchange be able to convert currencies into their values as crypto (dunno about this one morally tbh)

-	- a command that gets the space image of the day from NASA's API and displays it in the top-right corner of the stream as a source
-			* Need to research more on how to do that
-			* Need to rate-limit this one too, only one image a day so tens or hundreds of calls a stream = waste of bandwidth

-	- once !changegame is finally working, make a similar command (!changetitle ?) that will edit the stream title too
-			* Maybe edit the tags as well?

 	- !modlist or !mods: gets a list of all mods through a manager and returns a list through chat
 			* Half baked; need to think this out more and get it more concrete